viashchuk/tooltip-generator/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-ff69b4)](https://github.com/viashchuk/tooltip-generator/pulls)

 ## Tooltip Generator
-> A tool to generate css code for tooltips
+> A tool to generate CSS code for tooltips

 Do you urgently need a tooltip, but you are lazy to do it from scratch?
 There is a way out!
 This tool allows you to generate CSS and HTML code with a simple set of actions in the right sidebar that you can simply copy and paste 😉